microsoft/datashaper/javascript/react-verbs/docs/react-verbs.api.md

 // Warning: (ae-missing-release-tag) "AggregateBase" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export const AggregateBase: React.FC<BasicStepComponentProps<AggregateArgs> & {
+export const AggregateBase: React.FC<StepComponentBaseProps<AggregateArgs> & {
     columnOptions: IDropdownOption[];
 }>;